 Look at the chart above.
 People spend on average of 06:30 hours online every day.
 From one side it means 6:30 hours less time to engage them offline but from the other, we have 06:30 hours of opportunities to be in front of their eyes.

-When we think of online time spend the first thing that comes to mind is Social Media.
+When we think of online time spent the first thing that comes to mind is Social Media.

 Social Media Stats

 From 6:30 hours spent online 2:24 hours is spent on Social Media platforms.
 That’s why in our digital marketing strategies we rely on Social Media platforms.

 From the map above you can see that 82% of the North American population aged 13+ are active Users of Social Media.
 It is 20% more than in Western Europe.
 Americans love social media.

 According to Hootsuite data average time spent on Social Media in 2019 was 2:24 hours.
 This means time spent on social media accounts for almost half of the overall time spent online.